 - Green Aesop: In Sides.
 The liner notes include an essay decrying "dirty electricity" and encouraging the use of solar power (noting that the first track was recorded entirely using solar power).
 "Dŵr Budr" (Welsh for "Dirty Water") references water pollution.
 And "P.E.T.R.O.L." was written in response to a recent oil spill.

-- Heartbeat Soundtrack: "The Girl with the Sun in Her Head".
+- Heartbeat Soundtrack: "The Girl with the Sun in Her Head" opens with a heartbeat, but it's distorted into more of a low, rumbling sound.

 - In the Style of...: "New Style", which was "Style" remixed to sound like a Stereolab tune.
 (Orbital originally wanted Stereolab themselves to remix "Style", but couldn't contact the band in time.)